Positivedelta/Java-Serial-Communications-Handler/README.md

 It would not be difficult to extend this to support other operating systems or versions

 Please note, this code was written for fun and probably contains bugs!
-However, I plan to evolve and support this code as I use in my other projects
+However, I plan to evolve and support this code as I use it in my other projects

 #### Prerequisites
 - Java 8